Case: Failed to expand VMFS datastore

 *You can choose to install this VM backup software on either Windows or Linux system.

-1. Download AOMEI Cyber Backup and Add VMware ESXi host.
+1. Download AOMEI Cyber Backup and add vCenter or Standalone ESXi host as the source device.

 In Target, select local or network path to store the virtual machine data.